 Serving recommendation for sweet tooth

 Many stress eaters have also a sweet tooth and sometimes a sugar addiction is their biggest struggle when it comes to weight management.
 Eating sugar rich foods on an empty stomach – even if it is honey – may spike their insulin levels and lead to an uncontrolled appetite once the insulin level drops again.
-To prevent this effect it is best to eat these chocolate mint slices or any other clean eating treat as dessert after a wholesome lunch or dinner.
+To prevent this effect it is best to eat these chocolate slices or any other clean eating treat as dessert after a wholesome lunch or dinner.

 Other foods with high Tryptophan levels